 Contemporary Music & Technology

-- Length of Study 2 Years
+- Length of Study 2 Years/3 Years

-- Accreditation Diploma
+- Accreditation Diploma/Advanced Diploma

 - Campus Tenth Street Campus

 It’s a competitive industry so set yourself up for success.
 Be employable with our technology training and practice of popular music concepts.
-Graduates of the Music & Technology Program go on to become performers, recording engineers, composers, songwriters and teach private lessons.
+Graduates of the Music & Technology Program go on to become performers, recording engineers, composers, songwriters, and teach private lessons.